jpype-project/jpype/doc/userguide.rst

 In order to use the JVM, the architecture of the JVM must match the Python version.
 A 64 bit Python can only use a 64 bit JVM.
-If no suitable JVM can be found it should raise an error, but in some cases it may generate a crash depending on how the platform reacts to a bad shared library load.
+If no suitable JVM can be found it should raise an error.
+In some cases so rare, it may lead to a crash depending on how the platform handles a failed shared library load.

 Launching the JVM
 -----------------

-Now that we have discussed the options to the JVM lets show you have to put it to practice.
-Suppose that you have a Python script at the top level of your working director with a subdirectory holding all your working jars ``./lib`` and a second directory with classes that you have been developing ``./classes``.
+Now that we have discussed the JVM options, lets show how to put it into practice.
+Suppose that the Python script at the top level of your working director, with a subdirectory holding all your working jars ``./lib``, and a second directory with bare classes ``./classes``.
 Java has been properly installed with the same architecture as Python (both 64 bit in this case).

 To start JPype we would execute the following: